TomasVotruba/tomasvotruba.com/resources/posts/2020/2020-12-21-5-new-combos-opened-by-symfony-52-and-php-80.md

 <br>

-What is an invokable controller?
+What is an invocable controller?
 It's a form of Symfony controller that is impossible to turn into a huge legacy controller with 50 actions.

-**Invokable controller has exactly 1 action called `__invoke()`**.
+**Invocable controller has exactly 1 action called `__invoke()`**.
 We only think about the controller name and what it should do.
 It's like CQRS on the controller level.

 <br>